Lineblocs/docker-deployment/README.md

 ### Step 3 - Choose Database and synchronization configuration
 It is the condition will appear :
-- Using database outside container
+- Using database outside container.

 Default condition is database on eksternal container.
 On this condition, just make sure to have correct value on .env at CONFIG_DB_ROOT_PASSWORD, CONFIG_DB_PASSWORD, CONFIG_DB_USER, CONFIG_DB_NAME, CONFIG_DB_OPENSIPS_DATABASE

-- Using database with container in this docker-compose.yaml file To using this condition, add ` --profile include_mysql` after `docker-compose`.
+- Using database with container in this docker-compose.yaml file.

+To using this condition, add ` --profile include_mysql` after `docker-compose`.
 So command become `docker-compose --profile include_mysql up -d`, `docker-compose --profile include_mysql stop`, etc.
 This docker-compose.yaml will be create 1 container as mysql database with name `mysqldb` and all others container.
 That mysql container mounting this directory on host server.
 ````